IRicTheCoder/GuuFramework/.features/guu.md

 The Plort Market is one of the most problematic things when registering new content, if the limit is reached, it will either crash the game or stop setting the values right.
 This fixes the problem by replacing the Market with a custom version.

 - Fixes the market display when the limit of plorts is exceeded
-- Plorts can now be hidden completly instead of just greyed out
+- Plorts can now be hidden completely instead of just greyed out
   - After being shown they will still be greyed out unless both states are unlocked by the same thing
 - Plort entries can check if a progress is achieved as well as the number of said progress